jedi-academy/learn-4711/data/tutorials/ci-todo04.md

     }

+Now you can test the changes.
 The result after making these changes:
 <img class="scale" src="/pix/tutorials/todo/61.png"/>

 ##4.2 Individual item view fragments